awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 **Note**
 You must generate the build files with the cmake command every time you switch between the `aws_demos` project and the `aws_tests` project\.

-### Build FreeRTOS On Windows<a name="build-espressif-windows"></a>
+### Build FreeRTOS on Windows<a name="build-espressif-windows"></a>

 On Windows, you must specify a build generator for CMake, otherwise CMake defaults to Visual Studio\.
 Espressif officially recommends the Ninja build system because it works on Windows, Linux and MacOS\.
-You must run CMake commands in a native Windows environment like cmd or powershell\.
+You must run CMake commands in a native Windows environment like cmd or PowerShell\.
 Running CMake commands in a virtual Linux environment, like MSYS2 or WSL, is not supported\.

 Use CMake to generate the build files, and then use Make to build the application\.